mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/PythonAPIRef.md

 #### Return Type (find_all)

-A list of MRS dataclass objects representing the records that match the filter.
-For more details about MRS dataclass objects, see [MRS Records](#mrs-records).
+A list of REST document data class objects representing the records that match the filter.
+For more details about REST documents, check the [REST Documents](#rest-documents) section.

 #### Example (find_all)